hisstone/gitskills/readme.txt

 <<<<<<< HEAD
 Creating a new branch is quick AND simple.
 =======
-Creating a new branch is quick AND simple.
+creating a new branch is quick AND simple.
 >>>>>>> feature1